How to Prevent PR Nightmares with Effective Ad Testing

-What are reaction graphs?
-Spot Trender reaction graphs measures your audience reaction to your spot as they watch your commercial with reaction graphs.
-As your target audience watches the video, they click up or down arrow button on the keyboard to indicate whether they like or dislike a section.
+What are the reaction graphs?
+Spot Trender reaction graphs measure your audience’s reaction to your spot as they watch your commercial with reaction graphs.
+As your target audience watches the video, they click the up or down arrow button on the keyboard to indicate whether they like or dislike a section.

 3. Cross check quantitative data with verbatims (qualitative).